rzajac/esp-dev-env/README.md

 $ wget -O - https://raw.githubusercontent.com/rzajac/esp-pin/master/install.sh | bash
 ```

 and start using it in your project.
+All the libraries that support this
+are providing this way of installing.
+Which, for example, makes creating
+example programs way easier.

+## Example usage.

-The example program `CMakeList.txt` file
+The `CMakeList.txt` file of a program using [esp-pin](https://github.com/rzajac/esp-pin)
-would look something like:
+library would look something like this:

 ```
 # Bootstrap before call to project().